 Even worse, marijuana is part of a communist conspiracy intent on “promoting drug traffic in the United States to undermine national morale.”

-Not intended for public view, Subject: Narcotics, was produced in 1951, was a training film for LA vice squad officers.
+Not intended for public view, Subject: Narcotics, was produced in 1951, was a training film for Los Angeles vice squad officers.

 The common theme of conflating cannabis with hard drugs helped to perpetuate the anti-drug hysteria.

-In truth, just a few miles away from police headquarters, smoking pot was still a common practice.
+In truth, just a few miles away from police headquarters in Hollywood, smoking pot was still a common practice.

 James Gardner, Bing Crosby, Tony Curtis, Peter Sellars, James Coburn, Robert Mitchum, Ava Gardner, Steve McQueen, Rodney Dangerfield – were all frequent tokers, and admittedly so

-By the 1960’s, as the baby boomer generation came of age, the tide in attitudes towards cannabis again began to change.
+By the 1960’s, as the baby boomer generation came of age, the tide in attitudes towards cannabis again began to change with them.